nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The given file has invalid value, incorrect format, and/or duplicate persons.
+The given file has invalid value, incorrect format, and/or duplicate applicants.

     * 1b1.
 InternConnect shows an error message.